alberttheprince/popcornrp-grapeseedclinic/README.md

 - Outside and indoor waiting area
 - Parking lot
-- private (or not so private) examination area
+- Private (or not so private) examination area
 - Front desk
 - Bathroom
 - All files are unlocked; work your magic!

+🍿